haskoin/haskoin-core/README.md

 # haskoin-wallet

-This package provides a command line application called hw (haskoin wallet).
+This package provides a SPV (simple payment verification) wallet implementation.
-It is a lightweight bitcoin wallet featuring BIP32 key management, deterministic signatures (RFC-6979) and first order support for multisignature transactions.
-Both Haskell and REST APIs are exposed for the wallet.
+It features BIP32 key management, deterministic signatures (RFC-6979) and first order support for multi-signature transactions.
+You can communicate with the wallet process through a ZeroMQ API or through a command-line tool called "hw" which is also provided in this package.

-This package also provides an SPV (simple payment verification) node.

 ## Library Documentation

 http://hackage.haskell.org/package/haskoin-wallet

-## REST API Documentation
+## ZeroMQ API Documentation

 https://github.com/haskoin/haskoin-wallet/blob/master/docs/haskoin-api.md